FrameworkComputer/EmbeddedController/docs/zephyr/zephyr_pdc_tracing.md

                  requested all ports.
                  Port `on` or `all` enables tracing on all PDC ports.
                  Port `off` or `none` disables tracing.
+   * `-s`        Report trace messages on stdout.
+This is the default only when no other destinations are specified.
+   * `-w <FILE>` Write trace messages to PCAP file.

    `ectool pdctrace -p none` disables tracing and exits.
    `ectool pdctrace` continues running, performing the requested operation